Hot Wheels launches first remote-controlled wheelchair toy in partnership with Paralympian – KION546

 Hot Wheels launches first remote-controlled wheelchair toy in partnership with Paralympian

-Hot Wheels is expanding representation for kids who use wheelchairs — with the company’s first-ever remote-controlled wheelchair toy.
+(CNN) by Zoe Sottile -- Hot Wheels is expanding representation for kids who use wheelchairs -- with the company's first-ever remote-controlled wheelchair toy.

 The toy was created in collaboration with five-time Wheelchair Motocross World Champion and Paralympic athlete Aaron "Wheelz" Fotheringham.
 Fotheringham, who was born with spina bifida and has been a full-time wheelchair user since the age of eight, is known for performing elaborate tricks and back flips in his wheelchair.